Kondotty taluk

-Kondotty Taluk, otherwise called Western Eranad Taluk, comes under Tirur revenue division in Malappuram district of Kerala, India.
+Kondotty Taluk, otherwise called Western Eranad in Malappuram district of Kerala, India.
 Its headquarters is the town of Kondotty.
 Kondotty Taluk contains Kondotty municipality and a few Gram panchayats.

 History

 Kondotty Taluk was declared as the seventh taluk in Malappuram district by chief minister Oommen Chandy on 23 December 2013.
 It was formed by carving the villages included in the erstwhile Kondotty Revenue block out of Eranad and Tirurangadi Taluks.

 Villages

 Kondotty Taluk comprises 12 villages (sub-divisions):